 Public Transit: OBI supports revenue sources that fund critical public services that will not place a disproportionate burden on state or regional employers and employees.
 OBI opposes the creation of new funding mechanisms to subsidize public transit programs throughout the state unless funding is broad-based and tied to the benefits derived by those paying fees or taxes.

 Highway Funds: OBI supports long-term, sustainable funding streams for the state’s roads, bridges, and resiliency needs.
-Funding could include equitably increasing the fuels tax and vehicle fees, alternative options, and tolling, among others.
+Revenue formulas must be commensurate with highway users’ impact on the system.
+Options could include increasing the fuels tax and vehicle fees, implementing vehicle miles traveled fees and tolling in a manner that equitably shares cost responsibility.